dosdecomp/2.0/README.md

-# 2.0
-MS-DOS 2.0 decompiled from ASM to C code
+# MS-DOS in C
+This is a decompilation of the original source code for the MS-DOS system to C code.
+It's not fully accurate, but could be compiled to make a UEFI-compatible MS-DOS.

+## Build
+Build using makefile.